DigiScore/digiscore.github.io/pages/jess+.md

 *Jess+* is an intelligent digital score system for shared creativity with a mixed ensemble of able-bodied and disabled musicians.
 The digital score uses AI and a robotic arm to enhance the real-time dynamic engagement of the disabled musician with the able-bodied musicians allowing her to thrive in a realtime communication beyond what has so far been possible.
-AI and robotic technologies are used to extend the crea-tivity of disabled musicians.
+AI and robotic technologies are used to extend the creativity of disabled musicians.
 In a realtime music feedback loop, a disabled musician (A) is “plugged into” a creative AI robot arm that draws graphic music notation which is performed live by other musicians (B).
 The creative AI and the disabled musician work as an extended system, with each feeding the other: the AI reads the real-time brainwaves and arousal data of the human (A), and (A) feels the embodied behaviour of the robot arm.